F. Legal Assistance

 i) A member will be entitled to free legal assistance in any case in which a member is a defendant or accused provided the Association considers that the case arises as a result of their role as a teacher.
 [Nov/27/08] [JC Feb/09] [2009 BGM] [Nov/28/14] [2015 BGM]

 ii) For cases resulting from actions initiated or charges laid after August 30, 1989, free legal assistance will be made available to individuals who were once members of the Association, if the case arises, in accordance with c) i) above, from a situation which occurred when the person was a member of the Association.
 [Nov/27/08] [JC Feb/09] [Nov/27/08] [JC Feb/09] [2009 BGM]

-e) The NLTA office provides a toll-free telephone number in order to receive calls from teachers who seek advice on legal matters.
-However, transportation costs of visits to the office will not be paid unless the teacher is invited to the NLTA office by the Association and prior approval has been given for payment of transportation and other related costs.
+e) The NLTA office provides a toll-free telephone number in order to receive calls from members who seek advice on legal matters.
+However, transportation costs of visits to the office will not be paid unless the member is invited to the NLTA office by the Association and prior approval has been given for payment of transportation and other related costs.

-f) Legal assistance granted to a teacher in accordance with the above policy can be continued to the completion of a specific case initiated while the teacher was an active member irrespective of whether the teacher’s membership status alters in the interim (e.g. retires, resigns, etc.).
+f) Legal assistance granted to a member in accordance with the above policy can be continued to the completion of a specific case initiated while the member was an active member irrespective of whether their membership status alters in the interim (e.g. retires, resigns, etc.).

 h) Legal assistance provided in accordance with this policy shall be provided by the law firm retained by the Association.
 [Nov/28/14] [2015 BGM]